Tasha Kheiriddin: Works

 In November 2005 she co-wrote Rescuing Canada’s Right: Blueprint for a Conservative Revolution, with journalist Adam Daifallah.
 In 2022 she published The Right Path: How Conservatives Can Unite, Inspire and Take Canada Forward.

 Recognition

 The Canadian Bar Association recognized her in 2003 with the Justicia Award for Excellence in Journalism for her television program, Legal Talk.

-In 2009, Tasha was recognized by the United States government’s International Visitor Leadership Program, and was awarded a professional exchange with think tanks and media organizations in Washington, D.C., and New York.
+In 2009, Kheiriddin was recognized by the United States government’s International Visitor Leadership Program, and was awarded a professional exchange with think tanks and media organizations in Washington, D.C., and New York.

 In 2012, she was recognized by the Montreal Economic Institute for her contribution to economic education in Canadian media.

 In 2016, she was ranked amongst Canada's most powerful women by the W network.